Types of Agreement

 As we know, the agreement has been defined under section 2(e) of the Indian Contract Act, as “Every promise or set of promises forming consideration for each other is an agreement”.

 In simple words, the agreement is a promise between the parties to the contract which forms the consideration for each other.
+Herein, we discussed different types of agreements in business law.

-The primary element of a valid contract creates a contract between two or more parties in an agreement, which is a result of offer and acceptance, that forms consideration for the parties concerned.
+The primary element of a valid contract creates a contract between two or more parties in an agreement, which is a result of an offer and acceptance, that forms consideration for the parties concerned.
 This is the general principle in the law of contracts.

 1. Valid Agreement